Liu-Zhonglin/pbn-alzheimers-fmri/README.md

 This repository provides a computational framework for modeling the progressive failure of brain connectivity in Alzheimer's Disease (AD).
 Using **Probabilistic Boolean Networks (PBNs)** and resting-state functional Magnetic Resonance Imaging (fMRI) data, this project quantifies the disruption of directed influence between key brain networks, offering insights into the "disconnection syndrome" hypothesis of AD.

-The methodology is a direct implementation of the work described in the paper:
+The methodology is a direct implementation of the work described in the following paper:

-> Liu, Z., & Zhang, L. (2023). *Inferring Progressive Disconnection in Alzheimer’s Disease with Probabilistic Boolean Networks*.
+> Liu, Zhonglin, & Zhang, Louxin.
+(2025). *Inferring Progressive Disconnection in Alzheimer’s Disease with Probabilistic Boolean Networks* (currently under review at APBC 2025)

 ---